sadsonmk/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file 9-John_Doe is for adding all permissions to the user(owner) and give read and execute permissions to the group, and give write and executer permissions to other users.

+The file 10-mirror_permissions is for using the permissions of another file onto another.